diglin/ricardo/README.md

 - ricardo.ch API Token: please visit the [Ricardo API website](http://www.ricardo.ch/interface/)
 - Magento CE 1.9.x (should work from version 1.6 but not yet tested - for EE, please contact us)
-- Minimum memory: 256MB - Recommended: 512MB
+- Minimum memory: 256MB - Highly Recommended: 512MB
 - PHP >= 5.3.2
 - PHP Curl Library
 - Cron enabled and configured for Magento (set your cron at server level to a period of 5min to launch internal task related to the rircardo extension